 Questions and inquiries regarding applicant treatment relative to Title VI of the Civil Rights Act of 1964, Title VIII of the Civil Rights Act of 1968, Executive Order 11063, E.O.
-13166 or the Fair Housing Act Amendments of 1988 should be addressed by mail to the following person responsible for related policies: For individual designated to handle Title VI, etc. issues - Tom Cochran, Deputy Executive Director, Laconia Housing & Redevelopment Authority, 25 Union Ave., Laconia, NH 03246, (607) 737-2214, TTY # (800) 735-2964.
+13166 or the Fair Housing Act Amendments of 1988 should be addressed by mail to the following person responsible for related policies: Cathy Bowler, Deputy Executive Director, Laconia Housing & Redevelopment Authority, 32 Canal St., Laconia, NH 03246 (603) 737-2214, TTY Number: (800) 735-2964.
 This person is not directly involved in the day-to-day decision-making process involving admitting applicants to the property.